Coherent States for infinite homogeneous waveguide arrays: Cauchy coherent states for $E(2)$: Resolution of the identity

 Note that

-However, this limit procedure can cause problems in explicit computations.
+However, this limit procedure can cause problems in explicit numerical computations.

 Therefore, it is difficult to find an integration measure of this form.
-Following \cite{SphereMomentum20,CSE2}, we can introduce a scalar product for the Coherent State representation and a resolution of the identity based on the fact that $E(2)$ coherent states are solutions of Helmholtz equation.
+Following \cite{SphereMomentum20,CSE2}, we can introduce a scalar product for the Coherent State representation and a resolution of the identity based on the fact that $E(2)$ coherent states are solutions to the Helmholtz equation.